 Basic kayaking experience is required, including a calm capsize, wet exit, and assisted re-entry.
 We can recommend an instructor near you if you’d like to use this trip as a goal and start your kayak training now.
 We also invite you to arrive a day early and take an Immersion class with us the day before your trip.
 This class will cover your prerequisites and build confidence.

-Although you can learn a lot about kayaking here, an Expedition Primer is about much more than just paddling.
+Although you can learn a lot about kayaking here, a Primer is about much more than just paddling.
 Peek into tide pools for the amazing tiny life that survives tremendous changes in temperature, salinity, and humidity, and the occasional pounding surf.
 Comb beaches for whimsical and mysterious creatures.
 The shell of the paper nautilus.
 The prickly skeleton of a pufferfish.
 Hike inland to discover geological treasures and rewarding views.

 Snorkel in the world’s youngest and richest ocean.
 Colorful angelfish reward your efforts, as well as graceful triggerfish, neon juvenile damsel fish, and camoflauged scorpionfish.
 Find pencil urchins wedged into rocky crevices, and the tiny goby fish hiding between their spines.